kushaldas/pym/docs/typehinting.rst

-You can see mypy is complaining about variable which does not have type annotations, and also found that in line 31, as argument 4 we are passing *str*, where as we were supposed to send in an Integer for the rull number.
+You can see mypy is complaining about variable which does not have type annotations, and also found that in line 31, as argument 4 we are passing *str*, where as we were supposed to send in an Integer for the roll number.
 Let us fix these.

 ::